owncloud/ocis/docs/ocis/development/extensions.md

 geekdocFilePath: extensions.md
 ---

-oCIS is all about files, sync and share - but most of the time there is more you want to do with your files, e.g. having a different view on your photo collection or editing your offices files in an online file editor. ownCloud 10 faced the same problem and solved them with applications, which can extend the functionality of ownCloud 10 in a wide range. oCIS has a similar concept to be extended in its functionality: Extensions.
-Because oCIS is different in its architecture compared to ownCloud 10, this also applies to the extensions.
+oCIS is all about files, sync and share - but most of the time there is more you want to do with your files, e.g. having a different view on your photo collection or editing your offices files in an online file editor. ownCloud 10 faced the same problem and solved it with `applications`, which can extend the functionality of ownCloud 10 in a wide range.
+Since oCIS is different in its architecture compared to ownCloud 10, we had to come up with a similiar (yet slightly different) solution.
+To extend the functionality of oCIS, you can write or install `extensions`.
 An extension is basically any running code which integrates into oCIS and provides functionality to oCIS and its users.
 Because extensions are just microservices providing an API, you can technically choose any programming language you like - a huge improvement to ownCloud 10, where it was nearly impossible to use a different programming language than PHP.

-We will now introduce you to the oCIS extension system and how you can use it for your extension.
+We will now introduce you to the oCIS extension system and show you how you can create a custom extension yourself.

 ## Extension examples